Counterpart theory: Counterpart theory and epistemic possibility

 Kripke accepts the necessity of identity but agrees with the feeling that it still seems that it is possible that Phospherus (the Morning Star) is not identical to Hespherus (the Evening Star).
 For all we know, it could be that they are different.
 He says:

 What, then, does the intuition that the table might have turned out to have been made of ice or of anything else, that it might even have turned out not to be made of molecules, amount to?
 I think that it means simply that there might have been a table looking and feeling just like this one and placed in this very position in the room, which was in fact made of ice, In other words, I (or some conscious being) could have been qualitatively in the same epistemic situation that in fact obtains, I could have the same sensory evidence that I in fact have, about a table which was made of ice.
 The situation is thus akin to the one which inspired the counterpart theorists; when I speak of the possibility of the table turning out to be made of various things, I am speaking loosely.
 This table itself could not have had an origin different form the one it in fact had, but in a situation qualitatively identical to this one with respect to all evidence I had in advance, the room could have contained a table made of ice in place of this one.
 Something like counterpart theory is thus applicable to the situation, but it applies only because we are not interested in what might not be true of a table given certain evidence.
 It is precisely because it is not true that this table might have been made of ice from the Thames that we must turn here to qualitative descriptions and counterparts.
 To apply these notions to genuine de re modalities, is from the present standpoint, perverse.
-(Kripke 1980:142.)

 So to explain how the illusion of necessity is possible, according to Kripke, CT is an alternative.
 Therefore, CT forms an important part of our theory about the knowledge of modal intuitions.
-(For doubt about this strategy, see Della Roca, 2002.
-And for more about the knowledge of modal statements, see Gendler and Hawthorne, 2002.)

 Arguments against counterpart theory

 The most famous is Kripke's Humphrey objection.
 Because a counterpart is never identical to something in another possible world Kripke raised the following objection against CT:

 Thus if we say "Humphrey might have won the election" (if only he had done such-and-such), we are not talking about something that might have happened to Humphrey but to someone else, a "counterpart".
 Probably, however, Humphrey could not care less whether someone else, no matter how much resembling him, would have been victorious in another possible world.
 Thus, Lewis's view seems to me even more bizarre than the usual notions of transworld identification that it replaces.
-(Kripke 1980:45 note 13.)